seancfoley/IPAddress/ipaddress.md

 The Go library does not allow for implicit and automatic conversion.
 Much like the Go language in general, the code must be more explicit.

-In both Go and Java, you can use your own instance of `IPAddressConverter` for some other suitable conversion (IPv4-translated, 6to4, 6over4, IPv4 compatible, or other).
-The wiki code examples provide example code for [Java conversions](https://github.com/seancfoley/IPAddress/wiki/Code-Examples-4:-Converting-to-and-from-Other-Formats#convert-tofrom-ipv4-address-fromto-ipv6-address) and [Go conversions](https://github.com/seancfoley/ipaddress-go/wiki/Code-Examples-4:-Converting-to-and-from-Other-Formats#convert-tofrom-ipv4-address-fromto-ipv6-address).
+In both Go and Java, you can use your own instance of `IPAddressConverter` for some other suitable conversion, such as IPv4-translated, 6to4, 6over4, IPv4-compatible, or other.
+The wiki code examples provide example code for [Java conversions](https://github.com/seancfoley/IPAddress/wiki/Code-Examples-4:-Converting-to-and-from-Other-Formats#convert-tofrom-ipv4-address-fromto-ipv6-address) and [Go conversions](https://github.com/seancfoley/ipaddress-go/wiki/Code-Examples-4:-Converting-to-and-from-Other-Formats#convert-tofrom-ipv4-address-fromto-ipv6-address) for all of those IPv4/v6 conversion protocols.

 &#8203;

-#### Prefixed Addresses and toHostAddress()
+#### Parsing Addresses with Prefix Length

 This library will parse CIDR prefix IP addresses such as 10.1.2.3/24.
-On its own, that string can be interpreted both as an individual address, or as a prefix block with prefix 10.1.2.
-With other libraries, the ambiguity is resolved by the method, function, or class used for parsing.
-However, this library uses the same types and methods for both subnets and individual addresses, which can result in much cleaner and more flexible code.
+That string can be interpreted both as an individual address, or as a prefix block with prefix 10.1.2.
+With other libraries, the ambiguity is resolved by the method, function, or type used for parsing.
+However, this library uses the same types and methods for both subnets and individual addresses, which can result in much cleaner and more flexible code, but also requires that such ambiguities are resolved differently.

-Network addresses (addresses with host that is zero) like 10.1.2.0/24 and a:&#8203;b:c:d::/64 are parsed as the prefix block of addresses for the indicated prefix length.
-If the host is not zero, like 10.1.2.3/24, then it is parsed as an individual address, an address with an associated prefix length.
-This applies to both IPv4 and IPv6.
+Network addresses (addresses with a host that is zero) like 10.1.2.0/24 and a:&#8203;b:c:d::/64 are parsed as the full block of addresses with the indicated prefix - the network prefix remains constant while the host spans all values.
+This subnet is called the prefix block.
+If the host is not zero, such as with 10.1.2.3/24, then the string is parsed as a single individual address, but with an associated prefix length.
+This convention applies to both IPv4 and IPv6.

-The same rule applies to strings in which the address is a subnet in which the subnet lower and upper values have zero hosts, like 10.1.2-3.0/24 or 10.1.2.2-6/31.
-Both of those examples will become CIDR prefix blocks when parsed, the first with 512 addresses, and the second with 10 addresses.
+The same rule applies to strings in which the address is a subnet in which the subnet lower and upper boundaries have zero hosts, like 10.1.2-3.0/24 or 10.1.2.2-6/31.
+Both of those examples will become CIDR prefix blocks when parsed or constructed, the first with 512 addresses, and the second with 10 addresses.

-If you have an individual address or a subnet with prefix length and you want to get the address instance representing the entire block for that prefix, you can call `toPrefixBlock()`.
-In the reverse direction, given an entire block for a prefix, you can get the IPv4 network address or the IPv6 anycast address by calling `getLower()`, or you can use `getHostAddress()` or `toHostAddress()` when parsing, to get the address without the prefix.

-With `getHostAddress()` or `toHostAddress()` you will get the host address 10.1.2.3 when parsing 10.1.2.3/24.
-You can also get the prefix length by calling `getNetworkPrefixLength()` on the `IPAddressString` or `IPAddress` instance.
+When parsing an IPAddress string, you can ignore the presence of a prefix length or mask in the string with `getHostAddress` or `toHostAddress`.
+You will get the host address 10.1.2.3 when parsing 10.1.2.3/24.
+The prefix length remains available by calling `getNetworkPrefixLength` in Java, or `GetNetworkPrefixLen` in Go, on the `IPAddressString` instance.

 The example code below shows some of these methods in use.
-Take note of the count for each string parsed, indicating whether you have a subnet or address.
+Take note of the count for each parsed string, indicating whether it represents a subnet or address.
 ```java
 static void printPrefixedAddresses(String addressStr) {
   IPAddressString ipAddressString = new IPAddressString(addressStr);